lequangphu/crypto-screener/docs/etl_dashboard_plan.md

    - Add logging at each step (start, success, error).
    - Implement retry logic for API calls (e.g., 3 attempts with exponential backoff).
    - Parameterize for partial/full refreshes (optional, if time allows).
+   - Handle nested data ingestion errors: serialize dict/list columns as JSON strings before loading into DuckDB
+   - Add fail-fast checks: exit with error if protocols data is missing or protocols_staging table is not created

 2. **Transformation Layer (`transform_data.py`):**
    - Refactor into modular functions (one per join/enrichment).
    - Add logging for each transformation step (row counts, summaries).
    - Add validation: after transforming the revenue table, check that `revenue` and `fees` fields are non-null (log error if not).
+   - Add fail-fast check: exit with error if protocols_staging table is missing before transformation

 ---